Southwest Steak Bowls

 Instructions

-- 1To make the steak marinade, mince the garlic and combine it in a bowl with the olive oil, cumin, salt, and the juice from half of the lime (1-2 Tbsp juice).
-Save the other half of the lime to use in the pico de gallo.
-Add the marinade and steak to a zip top bag or shallow dish, make sure the steak is well coated in the marinade, and refrigerate it for about 30 minutes while the rice cooks.
+- 1Mince the garlic and combine it in a bowl with the olive oil, ground cumin, salt, and juice from half of the lime.
+Place the flank steak in a zip-top bag or shallow dish, coat thoroughly with the marinade, and refrigerate while preparing other components.

-- 3While the rice is cooking and steak is marinating, prepare the pico de gallo.
-Dice the tomato and half of the onion.
-Combine the diced tomato, onion, juice from the second half of the lime, 1/4 tsp of salt, and a handful of roughly chopped cilantro in a bowl.
-Stir until combined, taste, and adjust the salt if needed.
+- 3While the rice cooks, dice the tomato and half of the onion.
+Combine the diced tomato, onion, juice from the remaining lime half, salt, and roughly chopped cilantro in a bowl.
+Stir until combined and taste to adjust seasoning.

-- 4Rinse the black beans in a colander and allow the corn kernels to thaw.
+- 4Rinse the black beans in a colander and place the frozen corn in a bowl to thaw at room temperature.

 Nutrition — Per Serving